Harshitbro498/DELHI_METRO/README.md

 - **Login/Register**:
 New users can register by providing a username and password.
 Existing users can log in using their credentials to access the app.

-Find Routes:
+- **Find Routes:**

-- **Input the source and destination stations.**
-The application will display the optimal route, including line changes and stations.
+Input the source and destination stations.The application will display the optimal route, including line changes and stations.